Studio 180 IN DEVELOPMENT

 by Jonathan Wilson

-An award winning playwright and actor, Jonathan’s plays include My Own Private Oshawa (Dora, Chalmer’s and Governors General’s Award Nominee), Kilt (Dora and Drama Desk nominee) and Well.
-My Own Private Oshawa was also filmed as a CTV Comedy Special (Gemini Nominee).
-Jonathan was also playwright in residence at the Tarragon Theatre and worked as actor/writer/ improviser/ with The Second City Toronto for seven productions.
-Other stage appearances include The Normal Heart (Studio 180), My Night With Reg (Studio 180), The Lion King (Mirvish/Disney-Dora Award Winner), Comedy Of Errors (Neptune) and The Clockmaker (1000 Islands Playhouse).
-Jonathan is also part of the long form improvisation group Not To Be Repeated that has performed theatrical runs at the Tarragon Theatre and was the basis for a comedy series on The Comedy Network.
+Jonathan Wilson is an award winning playwright and actor whose plays include My Own Private Oshawa (Dora, Chalmer’s and Governor General’s Award Nominee), His play Well was produced as part of his tenure as Playwright in residence at The Tarragon Theatre in Toronto.
+Tarragon also produced the premiere of his play Kilt, (Dora and Drama Desk nominee).
+Other productions of Kilt include Off Broadway in New York City, Belfry Theatre in Victoria, B.C., Neptune Theatre in Halifax, Bluewater Festival in Kincardine Ontario, Great Canadian Theatre Company in Ottawa and Prairie Theatre Exchange in Calgary.
+His play My Own Private Oshawa was filmed as a CTV Comedy Special (Gemini Nominee).
+Jonathan also worked as actor/writer/improviser/ with The Second City Toronto for seven productions (Dora Nominee).
+Other stage appearances include starring as Ned Weeks in The Normal Heart (Studio 180), My Night With Reg (Studio 180), Timon in The Lion King (Mirvish/Disney, Dora Award Winner, Best featured Actor in a Musical), Comedy Of Errors (Neptune) and The Clockmaker (1000 Islands Playhouse).
+Jonathan is also part of the long form improvisational group Not To Be Repeated that has performed theatrical runs at the Tarragon Theatre and was the basis for a comedy series on The Comedy Network.

-A Public Display of Affection received a reading in December 2018 and Spring 2019 and will receive a student reading in Fall 2019.
+A Public Display of Affection received an IN DEVELOPMENT reading in December 2018, Spring 2019 and a student reading in Fall 2019.

 About the project: